roadhouse-dev/RxDbflow/README.md

 #Scheduler
 RxDBFlow now comes with it's own scheduler (DBFlowSchedulers.background()), this is a single threaded scheduler that will ensure all database operations happen from the same background thread.
-Using a multi-threaded scheduler like Schedulers.io() can cause the application.
+Using a multi-threaded scheduler like Schedulers.io() can cause deadlocks.

 #Sample usage